 Avoid Blowing Through Your Holiday Shopping Budget

-Without a holiday spending plan, expenses can add up quickly for December’s festivities.
+Without a holiday spending plan for December’s festivities, expenses can add up quickly.

-If you’re short on cash this year because of the pandemic, it may be time to reevaluate your gift-giving strategy and have difficult and frank conversations with those closest to you.
+If you’re on a tight budget, it may be time to reevaluate your gift-giving strategy and have difficult and frank conversations with those closest to you.

-We get it: Money conversations can be awkward and difficult with family depending on your relationship with them.
+We get it: Money conversations with family can be awkward and difficult, depending on your relationship with them.
 It’s also a traditional part of gift-giving to not reveal the amount you spent on the gift, which can make these conversations even harder.

 Creating a holiday budget and using your creativity when it comes to gift-giving can help you stay within your means, avoid taking on holiday credit card debt, and strengthen your relationships with loved ones.
 It’s also a good exercise in budgeting your money for the next year, too.

 While gifts are a dominant factor in holiday spending, they’re not the only expense to think about when it comes to making your holiday or Christmas budget.
-You’ll also want to factor in decorations, food, travel, and any gathering-related expenses.
-This is on top of regular monthly expenses — like rent, utilities, and food — which should take priority in your budget.
-It’s not worth overspending and falling behind on your fixed expenses for Christmas gifts.
+You’ll also want to factor in a Christmas tree, decorations, food, travel, and any gathering-related expenses.
+This is on top of regular monthly expenses — like rent, utilities, and food — which should take priority in your budget, even during the holiday season.
+It’s not worth overspending and falling behind on your fixed expenses in exchange for Christmas gifts.